raulvishal/IFEW/index.md

 ![Image of deadzone](dead_zone.png)

-- Abundant production of corn, 60% goes to ethanol production
+- Abundant production of corn, around 60% goes to ethanol production
 - Heavy use of fertilizers to maximize crop yield
 - High drainage water flux transports excess nitrogen to the Gulf of Mexico forming the hypoxic dead zone